-§ 305.6 Allowable methods of procurement for construction services.
+§305.6 Allowable methods of procurement for construction services.

-(a) Recipients may use alternate construction procurement methods to the traditional design/bid/build procedures (including lump sum or unit price-type construction contracts).
-These methods include but are not limited to design/build, construction management at risk and force account.
+- (a) Recipients shall seek EDA's prior written approval to use alternate construction procurement methods to the traditional design/bid/build procedures (including lump sum or unit price-type construction contracts).
+These alternate methods may include design/build, construction management at risk, and force account.
 If an alternate method is used, the Recipient shall submit to EDA for approval a construction services procurement plan and the Recipient must use a design professional to oversee the process.
-The Recipient shall submit the plan to EDA prior to advertisement for bids and shall include the following, as applicable:

-(1) Justification for the proposed method for procurement of construction services;

-(2) The scope of work with cost estimates and schedules;

-(3) A copy of the proposed construction contract;

-(4) The name and qualifications of the selected design professional; and

-(5) Procedures to be used to ensure full and open competition, including the selection criteria.

-(b) For all procurement methods, the Recipient must comply with the procurement standards set forth in 15 CFR parts 14 or 24, as applicable.
+The Recipient shall submit the plan to EDA prior to advertisement for bids and shall include the following, as applicable: - (1) Justification for the proposed method for procurement of construction services, including a brief analysis of the appropriateness and benefits of using the method to successfully execute the Project and the Recipient's experience in using the method; - (2) The scope of work with cost estimates and schedules; - (3) A copy of the proposed construction contract; - (4) The name and qualifications of the selected design professional; and - (5) Procedures to be used to ensure full and open competition, including the selection criteria. - (b) For all procurement methods, the Recipient must comply with the procedures and standards set forth in 2 CFR part 200.

 [71 FR 56675, Sept.
 27, 2006, as amended at 73 FR 62866, Oct.
-22, 2008]
+22, 2008; 79 FR 76131, Dec.
+19, 2014; 82 FR 57054, Dec.
+1, 2017]

-§ 305.7 Services performed by the Recipient's own forces.
+§305.7 Services performed by the Recipient's own forces.